-- 20.1.
-The prospectus shall include the minimum information as listed in GCR 10 - 20.2.
-BOC can provide the HO with a standard prospectus template if required - 20.3.
-The prospectus and associated forms (20.4) shall be sent to BOC in the first instance for approval at least 104 days prior to the start of the tournament.
-Once approved by BOC the prospectus to be sent by the HO to the Referee for final approval.
-The approval process to be completed within 5 days to ensure the prospectus can be sent to the BWF by the required 97 days prior to the tournament see 20.6 - 20.4.
-The HO to produce associated forms: Visa application, travel details, accreditation and practise courts requests BOC can assist with templates.
+20.1.
+The prospectus shall include the minimum information as listed in GCR 10

-- 20.5.
+- 20.2.
+BOC to provide the HO with a standard prospectus template which must be used - 20.3.
+The prospectus and associated forms (20.4) shall be sent to BOC in the first instance for checking at least 104 days prior to the start of the tournament.
+Once BOC has checked the prospectus to be sent by the Tournament Director to the Referee for final approval (cc in BOC).
+The approval process to be completed within 5 days to ensure the prospectus can be sent to the BWF by BOC by the required 97 days prior to the tournament see 20.6 - 20.4.
+The HO to complete the associated forms: Visa application, travel details, accreditation and practice courts requests using the BOC templates - 20.5.
 The BOC and BWF logos along with the names and logos of all tournament sponsors to be included in the prospectus - 20.6.
 The prospectus and all associated forms once approved shall be sent to the BWF by BOC for distribution to Member Associations no less than 97 days prior to the start of the tournament.
 Failure to submit the prospectus on time to BOC will incur a penalty fine of NZD150 for every 24 hours or part of, which elapse until such time that the prospectus is received.
 This will be invoiced by BOC to the MA of the HO - 20.7.
 The host Member Association in conjunction with the HO are responsible for distributing the prospectus in-country. - 20.8.
 The BWF will publish all information on the BWF calendar - 20.9.
-BOC will promote the tournament through BOC platforms
+BOC will promote the tournament through BOC platforms tournament.
+Considerations when determining implementation are: internet capacity and reliability, cost of freight of equipment, availability of equipment the host needs to provide, cost of television hire and any other factors which impact on the ability to deliver Live Score.